Red junglefowl: Orthology

+Hybridisation

-The other three members of the genus — Sri Lanka junglefowl (G. lafayetii), grey junglefowl (G. sonneratii), and the green junglefowl (G. varius) — do not usually produce fertile hybrids with the red junglefowl.
+The other three members of the genus — Sri Lanka junglefowl (G. lafayetii), grey junglefowl (G. sonneratii), and green junglefowl (G. varius) — do not usually produce fertile hybrids with the red junglefowl.
 However, supporting the hypothesis of a hybrid origin, research published in 2008 found that the gene responsible for the yellow skin of the domestic chicken most likely originated in the closely related grey junglefowl and not from the red junglefowl.
-Similarly, a 2020 study that analysed the whole genomes of Sri Lanka junglefowl, grey junglefowl, and the green junglefowl found strong introgressive hybridisation events in different populations of indigenous village chickens.
+Similarly, a 2020 study that analysed the whole genomes of Sri Lanka junglefowl, grey junglefowl, and green junglefowl found strong introgressive hybridisation events in different populations of indigenous village chickens.
 The study also shows that 71–79% of red junglefowl DNA is shared with the domestic chicken.
 A culturally significant hybrid between the red junglefowl and the green junglefowl in Indonesia is known as the bekisar.

-Status
+Conservation status

 Wild-type red junglefowl are thought to be facing threats due to hybridisation at forest edges, where domesticated free-ranging chickens are common.
+Hybridisation can lead to genetic dilution, potentially affecting the species' distinct characteristics and adaptations to the wild.
+In addition, habitat loss due to deforestation and urbanisation has contributed to population declines in certain regions.
+Hunting for food and the pet trade also pose threats to local populations, particularly in areas where the species is not legally protected.

+The red junglefowl is considered near threatened in Singapore.
 Nevertheless, they are classified by the IUCN as a species of least concern.